aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/jewish/hanukkah-readings/megillat-antiokhus.html.md

 In Maḥzor Kaffa, which was published in the Crimea in 1735, the Scroll of Antiochus is printed in Hebrew and preceded by the following instructions: "It is customary to read Megillat Antiochus during Minḥah [the afternoon service on Shabbat] after <em>kaddish titkabbel</em> [the Reader's Kaddish] in order to publicize the miracle [of Ḥanukkah]..."

 Rabbi Yahya ben Yosef Zalih, who was the leading rabbi in San'a, Yemen, ca. 1715, says "that some read Megillat Antiochus on Shabbat [of Ḥanukkah] after the <em>haftarah</em> [reading from the Prophets].
-This is not required; it is only a general mitzvah to publicize the miracle among the Jewish people."
+This is not required; it is only a general mitsvah to publicize the miracle among the Jewish people."

 But Rabbi Amram Zabban of G'ardaya in the Sahara Desert viewed this reading as a requirement.
 In his Sefer Ḥasdey Avot, published in 1926, he states: